MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/advanced-ediscovery.md

 Yammer supports both eDiscovery and Advanced eDiscovery within the Microsoft Security and Compliance Center.

 To use this functionality, your Yammer network will need to be in Native Mode.
-If your network was provisioned after December ???th 2019, you are already in Native Mode.
-If your network was provisioned prior to December ???th 2019 you will need to follow the steps in the [Native Mode Alignment Tool](../configure-your-yammer-network/overview-native-mode.md).
+If your network was provisioned after January X, 2020, you are already in Native Mode.
+If your network was provisioned *before* January X, 2020, you will need to follow the steps in the [Native Mode Alignment Tool](../configure-your-yammer-network/overview-native-mode.md).

 You can learn more about eDiscovery in the [Microsoft Security and Compliance Center](https://docs.microsoft.com/microsoft-365/) and [Advanced eDiscovery](advanced-ediscovery.md) (coming soon for Yammer).